cpsource/dibit/README.md

 of four streams.
 For example, the Blum Blum Shub [1] generator is XOR'd with a dual linear feedback shift register [2][4] to produce output stream 2.

-Other streams use different algorithms and are pared similarly.
+Other streams use different algorithms and are paired similarly.

 Finally, all four streams are combined uniquely in the 'Dibit Encryption Algorithm'.

-Are there any repeating patters in a .dibit file?
+Are there any repeating patterns in a .dibit file?
 -------------------------------------------------

 None have been found so far.
 If you try to compress the file with gzip or bzip2,